Engineering Hall

 These resources may be helpful in addressing your concerns:

-• Should a satisfactory resolution not be achieved, the student should contact the program’s Grievance Advisor to discuss the grievance.
-The Graduate Student Coordinator can provide students with the name of this faculty member, who facilitates problem resolution through informal channels.
-The Grievance Advisor is responsible for facilitating any complaints or issues of students.
-The Grievance Advisor first attempts to help students informally address the grievance prior to any formal complaint.
+2. Should a satisfactory resolution not be achieved, the student should contact the Associate Chair for Graduate Studies or the John Bollinger Chair of Mechanical Engineering to discuss the grievance.
+The Associate Chair for Graduate Studies or Department Chair will facilitate problem resolution through informal channels and facilitate any complaints or issues of students.
+The first attempt is to help students informally address the grievance prior to any formal complaint.
 Students are also encouraged to talk with their faculty advisors regarding concerns or difficulties if necessary.
-University resources for sexual harassment concerns can be found on the UW Office of Equity and Diversity website.
+University resources for sexual harassment, discrimination, disability accommodations, and other related concerns can be found on the UW Office of Compliance website.
+Other campus resources can be found above.

-• If the issue is not resolved to the student’s satisfaction, the student can submit the grievance to the Grievance Advisor in writing, within 60 calendar days of the alleged unfair treatment.
+3. If the issue is not resolved to the student’s satisfaction the student can submit the grievance to the Associate Chair for Graduate Studies in writing, within 60 calendar days of the alleged unfair treatment.

-• On receipt of a written complaint, a faculty committee will be convened by the Grievance Advisor to manage the grievance.
-The program faculty committee will obtain a written response from the person toward whom the complaint is directed.
-The response will be shared with the person filing the grievance.
+4. On receipt of a written complaint, a faculty committee will be convened by the Associate Chair for Graduate Studies to manage the grievance.
+The faculty committee will obtain a written response from the person toward whom the complaint is directed.
+This response will be shared with the person filing the grievance.

-• The faculty committee will determine a decision regarding the grievance.
-The Grievance Advisor will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received.
+5. The faculty committee will determine a decision regarding the grievance.
+The Associate Chair for Graduate Studies will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received.

-The Graduate School has procedures for students wishing to appeal a grievance decision made at the college level.
-These policies are described in the Academic Policies and Procedures at https://grad.wisc.edu/academic-policies/.
+The Graduate School has procedures for students wishing to appeal a grievance decision made at the school/college level.
+These policies are described in the Graduate School’s Academic Policies & Procedures: https://grad.wisc.edu/acadpolicy/?policy=grievancesandappeals.

 n/a